 There is no question that there is a heightened awareness related to crane incidents which has created an increased attentiveness to crane inspections.
-And, there is a never-ending list of agencies with standards and regulations that apply to crane inspections.
-OSHA Maritime, OSHA Crane and Derrick Standards, ANSI/ISO and even state and local regulators are weighing in on the subject.
+There is also a never-ending list of agencies with standards and regulations that apply to crane inspections.
+OSHA Maritime, OSHA Crane and Derrick Standards, ANSI/ISO, and even state and local regulators are weighing in on the subject.
 And, it is not a regulated industry!
-In other words, anyone who considers themselves “qualified” can hang out a shingle and call themselves a “Crane Certifier”.
+In other words, anyone who considers themselves “qualified” can hang out a shingle and call themselves a “Crane Certifier.”

 Here are some key reasons you should consider using a certified independent certified crane inspector to perform your crane inspections:

 - Certified Inspector: A certified inspector will have a working knowledge of cranes, experience as to what to look for, and certifications from accredited sources to provide you with a comprehensive, tested, and documented crane inspection.